EzioMercer/cobo/README.md

 ## Usage

-Just include `cobo.js` for test purposes or insert script `cobo.min.js` for production into your project then add class `cobo` to img element
+Just include `cobo.js` for test purposes or insert script `cobo.min.js` for production into your project and then add `cobo's` classes to img element

 ## Example